irschad/project-ml-microservice-kubernetes/README.md

 ### Docker & Kubernetes Steps

 * Setup and Configure Docker locally:
-  Install docker and complete the Dockerfile
+  Install docker and complete the Dockerfile.
   Run `make lint` and `hadolint Dockerfile`
 * Create Flask app in Container:
-  Build the docker image, list docker images created and run the containerized Flask app by calling script: `./run_docker.sh` Make a prediction: Open a separate tab and call script: `./make_prediction.sh`
+  Build the docker image, list docker images created and run the containerized Flask app by calling script: `./run_docker.sh`.
+  Make a prediction: Open a separate tab and call script: `./make_prediction.sh`
 * Setup and Configure Kubernetes locally:
   Install kubectl and minikube